pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 ### Monitoring incoming payments

 For pretix Hosted, we have partnered with [GoCardless](https://gocardless.com) to allow a seamless integration for automatic transaction importing for [thousands of banks in over 30 countries](https://gocardless.com/bank-account-data/coverage/).
-Alternatively, you can to notify pretix of incoming payments—either by manually approving payments as complete, or by regularly importing digital bank statements.
+Alternatively, you can notify pretix of incoming payments—either by manually approving payments as complete, or by regularly importing digital bank statements.
 This section is going to guide you through all three options.

 #### Option A: automatic transaction import using GoCardless

 <!-- md:hosted -->

-If you are using pretix Hosted, you can activate the automatic transaction report via pretix's integration with GoCardless.
+If you are using pretix Hosted, you can activate the automatic transaction import via pretix's integration with GoCardless.
 This service is on the organizer level, meaning that bank data imported via this method is available for all events associated with the organizer.
 Navigate to :navpath:Your organizer → :fa3-bank: Bank transfer → Automatic import: .